Night Stalker: The Mysteries Surrounding Bell and Lang

 Was There Proof it was Richard Ramirez?

-The rape kit yielded no results – it is unlikely that a rape took place – just a sexual assault.
 There were no fingerprints on the hammer that could tie it to Ramirez.
 There is no way of knowing who ate half a banana and the prints on the Mountain Dew can turned out to be glove prints, which were not admissible.
 No saliva tests were taken from the can.
 Other palm prints were not thought to have come from Ramirez.

 The hair on the hammer and the electrical tape around Florence Lang’s legs did not appear to have been Ramirez’s, nor were the pubic hairs in the bed.
 Some head hairs were either blonde or light brown according to the forensic investigator, Melvin Kong.
+These seemed to match hairs at other crime scenes but for some reason they were not compared with each other, and only with Ramirez’s hair:

 The Assumption of Avias